milesj/boost/website/docs/cli/prompts.md

 ## `Select`

 The `Select` component allows a value to be selected from a pre-defined list of options.
 Supports standard keyboard navigation.
-On submission, the currently highlighted option will be chosen.
+To select or unselect a value, press the space bar, or on submission, the currently highlighted option will be chosen.

 - `limit` (`number`) - Number of options to display before scrolling.
 Defaults to console height.
 - `options` (`(T | SelectOption<T>)[]`) - List of options to choose from.
 Can either be a string,